-AP1 (activator protein 1) CALUX (Catalogue Nr.
-21)
+AP1 (activator protein 1) CALUX (Catalogue No. 19)

-Activator protein 1 (AP1) is a regulatory protein complex that is involved in the regulation of proliferation, differentiation and apoptosis.
+Activator protein 1 (AP1) is a regulatory protein complex that is involved in the regulation of proliferation, differentiation, and apoptosis.
 Depending on the circumstances AP1 can exert oncogenic or anti-oncogenic effects.

-The AP1 CALUX is a human cell line-based (U2OS) reporter in which luciferase expression is mediated by a minimal promoter of multimerized TPA response elements (TREs).
-This production may be quantified by addition of the appropriate substrate for luciferase, resulting in the production of an amount of light proportional to the AP1 -induced cellular activity.
+The AP1 CALUX is a human cell line based (U2OS) reporter in which luciferase expression is mediated by a minimal promoter of multimerized TPA response elements (TREs).
+This production may be quantified by addition of the appropriate substrate for luciferase, resulting in the production of an amount of light proportional to the AP1 - induced cellular activity.
 The response is expressed relative to the response towards tetradecanoyl phorbol acetate (TPA).

-- Endpoint (unit): pg tetradecanoyl phorbol acetate equivalents/g sample processed - Test duration: 24h - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): new - Positive control used: tetradecanoyl phorbol acetate - Matrices (sediment, water, tissue etc) that can be investigated: Any type of sample. - Tissue/cells examined: Human osteosarcoma cell line - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ). - Current use on MS level (regular monitoring as well as other purposes): Several R&D projects - Assessment criteria: typical performance criteria's from Dutch Rijkswaterstaat RIKZ-Specie-08 guideline can be used - Specificity: activation of the AP1 pathway - Sensitivity (LOD/Q): - Variability (e.g. CV for single substance tests) if known: <20%
+- Endpoint (unit): pg tetradecanoyl phorbol acetate equivalents/g sample processed. - Test duration: 24h. - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): new. - Positive control used: tetradecanoyl phorbol acetate. - Matrices (sediment, water, tissue etc) that can be investigated: Any type of sample. - Tissue/cells examined: Human osteosarcoma cell line. - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ). - Current use on MS level (regular monitoring as well as other purposes): Several R&D projects. - Assessment criteria: typical performance criteria from Dutch Rijkswaterstaat RIKZ-Specie-08 guideline can be used. - Specificity: activation of the AP1 pathway. - Sensitivity (LOD/Q): N/A/ - Variability (e.g., CV for single substance tests) if known: <20%.

 - Influence by cytotoxicity/risk of false positives/negatives: Depending on the SPE extraction/clean-up as well as the kind of matrix.
-The use of the cytotox CALUX line is also used as a generic control in CALUX assay panels. - Complexity/learning period: 1 week of training - Costs: Low (about 130 240 Euro on commercial basis19).
-Costs are generally not depending on matrix studied. - Commercial availability: Commercial accredited performers available - International relevance: applied in several projects - Publications: please see for more info at www.bds.nl under literature
+The use of the cytotox CALUX line is also used as a generic control in CALUX assay panels. - Complexity/learning period: 1 week of training. - Costs: Costs are generally depending on matrix studied. - Commercial availability: BDS. - International relevance: applied in several projects. - Publications: please see for more info at www.bds.nl under literature.